 Michael has received numerous awards including the Council of Canadian University, Biology Chairs Distinguished Public Science Education Award and the Carleton University Lifetime Achievement Award.
 A popular keynote speaker and a regular guest on radio and television, Michael was the only Canadian featured in the TVO/NHK Japan 2001 Superteachers series that profiled such notables as Jane Goodall and Nelson Mandella.

-March 28: Following birds from Presqu'ile onwards - Doug McRae
+March 28: Birds and your backyard habitat - Doug McRae

 Doug McRae has been an avid naturalist and conservationist since childhood.
 He has worked in various research, education and conservation settings over the years.
 These include spending 20 years guiding birding tours world-wide, and working on a shorebird research study for the past ten years at remote field camps along the James Bay coast.
 He is also involved in habitat acquisition, protection and management through his work with the Lone Pine Land Trust, which owns five properties totalling 450 acres on the Cold Creek watershed.